5 Longest Running Gacha Games of All Time

 This game is part of the Final Fantasy franchise.
 Do not confuse it with its spin-off War of the Visions: Final Fantasy Brave Exvius.
 Brave Exvius has been running since 2016 and is still going strong today.

-The game is set in the world of Lapis, and follows the adventures of protagonists Rain and Lasswell as they battle against evil forces that seek to destabilize the world.
-With hundreds of collectible characters, beautiful graphics, and an immersive storyline, it’s no wonder Brave Exvius is one of the longest running gacha games around!
+The game is set in the world of Lapis and follows the adventures of protagonists Rain and Lasswell as they battle against evil forces that seek to destabilize the world.
+With hundreds of collectible characters, beautiful graphics, and an immersive storyline, it’s no wonder Brave Exvius is one of the longest-running gacha games around!

 2. Dragon Collection